YuheD/ProxyMix/README.md

 # Official Implementation for ProxyMix
+[ProxyMix: Proxy-based Mixup Training with Label Refinery for Source-Free Domain Adaptation]

-This implementation is based on [ATDOC](https://github.com/tim-learn/ATDOC)
+This implementation is based on [ATDOC](https://github.com/tim-learn/ATDOC).
 ### Framework:

 1. train on the source domain;
-2. Construct the proxy source domain and train on target dataset.
+2. Construct the proxy source domain and train on the target dataset.

 <img src="figs/net.pdf" width="600"/>